TuumPHP/Pagination/README.md

 </form>
 ```

 Pager will store the query data (i.e. $_GET) to session for the subsequent requests.
-The offset will be always 0.

 ### query with page number